deepakarchinnova/sample-project/README.md

 # sample-project
 sample-project

-This is a sample project
+This is a sample projec!